 Prospective computer engineers may want to know about the average annual salaries earned by professionals and job growth for the field.
 Salaries for both computer hardware engineers and software developers are relatively generous, with mean pay reaching close to or above $100,000 in both occupations.

-The U.S. Bureau of Labor Statistics (BLS, May 2016) reported that computer hardware engineers earned a mean annual salary of $118,700.
-The highest wages in the field were earned by people working in computer systems design and related services, followed by those in computer and peripheral equipment manufacturing.
+The U.S. Bureau of Labor Statistics (BLS, May 2020) reported that computer hardware engineers earned a mean annual salary of $126,140.
+The highest wages in the field were earned by people working in securities, commodity contracts, and other financial investments and related activities, followed by those in software publishers.

-Also, data from PayScale (2017)—a site for self-reported salaries—suggests that computer hardware engineers with experience in verilog, debugging, engineering design, and C++ may be able to earn more as a result of these skills.
+Also, data from PayScale (November 2021)—a site for self-reported salaries—suggests that computer hardware engineers with experience in debugging, engineering design, and C++ may be able to earn more as a result of these skills.

-Also, data from PayScale (2017) suggests that software engineers with experience using Python or Linux tend to earn slightly more than other software developers.
+Also, data from PayScale (November 2021) suggests that software engineers with experience using Java, SQL, or C# programming language tend to earn slightly more than other software developers.

 Finally, students who pursue computer engineering degrees may be interested in joining a professional association or organization, which can provide job leads, conferences, training, networking, research in the field, and other resources.
 There may be a fee to join an organization, but often this is less expensive when done as a student.
 The following organizations could be beneficial to prospective computer engineers: